stevecoug/expandable-raid/README.md

 expandable-raid
 ===============

-Use Linux RAID and LVM together to add disks to your RAID array without stopping it
+Use Linux RAID and LVM together to add disks to your RAID array without stopping it, similar to how a Drobo works.
+I have no idea how Drobo actually accomplishes this, but this script will accomplish some of the same magic.

 ### Usage